A sunset myth

 For example: Sentinel Dome, Yosemite (above)

 Sentinel Dome in Yosemite provides a 360 degree view of Yosemite and surrounding Sierra peaks.
-Among the many reasons it’s such a great sunset spot is that from atop Sentinel Dome you can see what’s happening on the western horizon and plan your shoot long before the sunset happens.
+Among the many reasons it’s such a great sunset spot is that from atop Sentinel Dome you can see what’s happening on the western horizon and plan your shoot long before sunset arrives.
 On this summer evening I was up there shortly after an afternoon rain shower.
-Lots of clouds remained, but there was an opening on the western horizon for the sun to slip through just before disappearing for the night.
+The air was crystal clear, but lots of clouds remained, but there was an opening on the western horizon for the sun to slip through just before disappearing for the night.

 Rather than settle for a more standard Half Dome composition, I wandered around a bit in search of an interesting foreground.
 I ended up targeting this group of dead pines on Sentinel’s northeast slope, a couple of hundred feet down from the summit.
 It was no coincidence that sunset that night, one of the most vivid I’ve ever seen, came shortly after an afternoon rain had cleansed the atmosphere.
 Not only did the clouds fire up, the color was so intense that its reflection colored the granite, trees, and pretty much every other exposed surface.